erfanashams/steve/README.md

 ### How to use

 1. Extract the self-attention weights in the following format: N&times;1&times;M&times;K&times;Q, where N is the number of layers, M is the number of self-attention heads, K and Q are the Key and Query dimensions respectively.
-For example the code below allows self-attention head extraction from whipsr-base model and stores them in `encoder_attn` variable after inference:
+For example, the code below allows self-attention head extraction from the Whipsr-base model and stores them in the `encoder_attn` variable with the dimension 6&times;1&times;8&times;1500&times;1500:

+Load Whisper-base model and install forward hooks on self-attention heads:

 ```python
 import torch